knative/docs/docs/serving/services/http-protocol.md

 ### Configure HTTP/1 Full Duplex support

-In order to enable the HTTP/1 full duplex support you can set the corresponding annotation at the service level as follows:
+In order to enable the HTTP/1 full duplex support you can set the corresponding annotation at the revision spec level as follows:

 !!! warning